logicplace/Imperial/README.txt

 dimensions = see charset
 spacing = see charset
 start = see charset
+base = see charset

 = char =
 c = the character
 box = [x,y,width,height] on the image
 position = [x,y] on the image
 size = [width,height] on the image
+base = see charset
 Must use either box or position/size, will prefer position/size if both are given.

 = typeset =